 A new era

 A new Fertile Crescent is in the offing: the Iraqi and Syrian borders may remain formally intact, but Turkey will become the patron of Iraq and Syria’s Kurdish enclaves.
 Turkey has thus far been indifferent to the jihadist groups in Syria and Iraq.
-However, following the spread of the Islamic State of Iraq and Syria’s (ISIS) control from Syria into Iraq and the group’s attack on its consulate in Mosul, Ankara has come to a painful conclusion that it has a jihadist problem on its doorstep.
+However, following the spread of (ISIS) control from Syria into Iraq and the group’s attack on its consulate in Mosul, Ankara has come to a painful conclusion that it has a jihadist problem on its doorstep.
 For the Turkish government, having the Kurds as a buffer between the jihadists and their territory could be the best remedy to address this problem.
 Turkey is prepared to take both the KRG and the Syrian Kurds, who have declared three autonomous regions in that country, under its wing in an effort to form a cordon sanitaire against ISIS.